kmhofmann/selene/docs/dependencies.md

 ### Linux

-On sufficiently recent Debian-like systems (e.g. Ubuntu), one can install the necessary dependencies using `apt` as
+On sufficiently recent Debian-like systems (e.g. Ubuntu 18.04 or higher), one can install the necessary dependencies using `apt` as follows:
-follows:

     # Dependencies for building the complete library
-    apt install libjpeg-turbo8-dev libpng-dev
+    apt install libjpeg-turbo8-dev libpng-dev libtiff-dev

     # Dependencies for building all tests, examples, and benchmarks
     apt install libopencv-dev